fjuercke/2025_MPRM_Petrie_etal_JAR/README.md

 This repository contains:

 - [MPRM_costsurface](MPRM_costsurface): JavaScript code for implementation in Google Earth Engine (GEE).
-- [instructions](reservoir_instructions): Instructions for loading the reservoir data into your GEE assets.
+- [reservoir_instructions](reservoir_instructions): Instructions for loading the reservoir data into your GEE assets.

 ## How to run the code in your browser